UCC-Organism/uccorg-backend/README.md

 # Tasks

-## Features/done
+## Status

 - deprecated webservice + extracted data from webuntis
+- dummy data-set for automatic test

 ## Next to do

-- dummy data-set for automatic test
 - new server w/push functionality
 - configuration of server for dmz